a-barbera/Project-One-Group-7/README.md

 Using Spotify API and a kaggle dataset called Spotify Charts, a resource of all daily hit charts from 2017 – 2022, we looked at the difference between global listener trends and compared them with that of the US, Spotify’s largest active daily user base.

 # Project Structure:
 After reviewing many potential Spotify datasets, we chose one that holds the entire “Top 200” songs published globally between 2017 and 2021, a resource with 164,807 values.
+We first reviewed and cleaned this dataset to eliminate irrelevant categories, consolidated the findings by year, and cleaned the text to increase legibility and reduce potential errors.

+The project collaborators worked as a team to ask relevant questions that could be answered by this dataset and build data visualizations that would help us communicate the most important aspects to our audience, including tables, graphs, and a Google Slides presentation to highlight key elements from our findings.

 Our project code can be found ___
-We also created a Google Slides presentation to highlight key elements and visuals from our findings.

 # Project Contributors:
 1. Anna Barbera
 2. Tanner Horton